NoeltHS/Test/frequently-asked-questions/questions-and-answers.md

 ### What is the Public Relations Department?
 {: .text-red-300 }
 {: .no_toc }
-The Public Relations Department handles BloxStreet's events and partnerships. [avnemone](https://www.roblox.com/users/293019760/profile) is the Lead of Public Relations, and [EclipseIcy](https://www.roblox.com/users/1247632079/profile) is the Co-Lead of Public Relations. [pastxlmoonlixht](https://www.roblox.com/users/393587085/profile) is the Upper Management of Public Relations.
+The Public Relations Department handles BloxStreet's events and partnerships. [avnemone](https://www.roblox.com/users/293019760/profile) is the Lead of Public Relations, and [EclipseIcy](https://www.roblox.com/users/1247632079/profile) is the Co-Lead of Public Relations. [pastxlmoonlixht](https://www.roblox.com/users/393587085/profile) is the Upper Management of Public Relations. [loveinheIl](https://www.roblox.com/users/1599452692/profile) is an Assistant of Public Relations.

 ### What is the Staffing Department?
 {: .text-red-300 }
 {: .no_toc }
 The Staffing Department handles HR reforms and HR inactivity notices. [f1reworks](https://www.roblox.com/users/842838904/profile) is the Lead of Staffing, and [KAIT0_KlD](https://www.roblox.com/users/1992149839/profile) is the Co-Lead of Staffing. [discentted](https://www.roblox.com/users/84690789/profile) is the Upper Management of Staffing.
-[7_lxx](https://www.roblox.com/users/1659060021/profile), [mmqrko](https://www.roblox.com/users/1413147204/profile), and [Natnicxox](https://www.roblox.com/users/2373196423/profile) and are Assistants of Staffing.
+[7_lxx](https://www.roblox.com/users/1659060021/profile) and [Natnicxox](https://www.roblox.com/users/2373196423/profile) are Assistants of Staffing.